 - top with thinly sliced pancetta.

 - Lift the pizza peel and give a little shake to loosen the pizza from the peel.
-This insures the pizza is not sticking before being slide onto the baking surface.
+This ensures the pizza is not sticking before being slide onto the baking surface.

 - Slide the pizza onto the preheated baking stone and bake until the center is bubbling and the edges of the dough are blistered, browned, and crisp.